 Outlines possible reasons for cystoscopy and ureteroscopy and explains the preparations involved.
 Describes the procedures in detail, as well as what patients can expect afterward.

-- Imaging of the Urinary Tract
+- Urinary Tract Imaging

 Explains the range of imaging technologies used to evaluate the urinary tract, including ultrasound, conventional radiology, magnetic resonance imaging, and computerized tomography.